 Make a Plan to Manage Your High Cholesterol

-You need to take your high cholesterol seriously.
 When you have high cholesterol, you are at risk of cardiovascular disease.
-This includes a range of problems with the heart or blood vessels.
+This includes a range of problems that involve the heart or blood vessels.

 There are 2 ways to lower your cholesterol:

 Lifestyle Changes.
-This means working with your health care provider to change your diet and exercise patterns, which include:
+Work with your health care provider to change your exercise and diet patterns, which include:

 - Medicine.
 You may also need medicine to help lower your cholesterol.

 If you are overweight, you should try to lose weight.
-Weight loss can help lower your LDL (bad) cholesterol.
+Weight loss can help lower your LDL (bad) cholesterol, too.

 Your health care provider may give you medicine to help lower your cholesterol.
+Ask your health care provider to explain how your medicine works.
 Take your medicine as directed by your health care provider and pharmacy.

 While you are on medicine, your health care provider will check your cholesterol levels on a regular basis.